Bilakshana/AI_final_projects/README.md

-# 🤖 AI Final Projects — Broadway Infosys
+# 🤖 AI Final Projects

 A collection of three end-to-end AI/ML projects built, trained, evaluated, and deployed as interactive web applications on Streamlit Cloud.